smpallen99/coherence/README.md

 >
 > This is an early release.
 So expect changes and new features in the near future.
 >
 > Note: Coherence has been updated with experimental support for Phoenix 1.3 phx generators.
-The work is not yet complete, but should allow you to use the mix tasks in phx projects.
+The work is mostly complete except for umbrella project support.
 >
-> For backwards compatiblity, the `mix coherence.install` and `mix coherence.clean` remain the same.
+> For backwards compatiblity, the `mix coherence.install` and `mix coherence.clean` *remain the same*.
 For projects that have converted the new 1.3 project structure, please use `mix coh.install` and `mix coh.clean`.

 Checkout the [Coherence Demo Project](https://github.com/smpallen99/coherence_demo) to see an example project using Coherence.